tmux is a beast of a tool that I found to be indispensable for my personal

 The benefit of this is most obvious in my opinion when working on remote machines.
 With a

-Organized → keep all your different projects organized with their own state.
+Organized → keep all your different projects organized with their own state and labeled with their respective directories or custom names.

 Another terminal multiplexer you might have heard about is GNU

-in the past but personally I prefer tmux
+have used screen in the past but personally I prefer tmux, however, the core

 of both programs is essentially the same multiplexing workflow.